Giant orbital magnetization in two-dimensional materials: Computational details

 Each material was subjected to two different ground state calculations using the open-source electronic structure package GPAW \cite{mortensen2005,enkovaara2010,mortensen2024gpaw} using the projector augmented-wave method \cite{blochl1994projector}.
 The first calculation was performed with spin-polarized collinear DFT using LSDA and SOC added non-self-consistently subsequently.
 The second calculation used non-collinear DFT with LSDA, a Hubbard correction on the transition metal $d$-orbitals with $U=3$ eV and SOC included self-consistently.
-For each calculation, the local orbital moments were calculated with the projector augmented-wave atom-centered approximation (PAW-ACA) \cite{ovesen2024orbital}.
+Note that the choice of $U=3$ eV is largely arbitrary as the main purpose of the Hubbard penalty is to be strong enough to split the partially-filled $t_{2g}$ states.
+Nevertheless, it has been demonstrated for FePS$_3$ and VI$_3$ that increasing the Hubbard penalty beyond $U=2$ eV does not alter the atomic orbital moments significantly \cite{ovesen2024orbital}.
+Furthermore, the initial spin configuration for each non-collinear DFT calculation was chosen as a collinear ferromagnet pointing along the previously determined easy axis of each crystal \cite{torelli2019high}.
+Reasonably, one might suspect that ferromagnetic and anti-ferromagnetic states may yield different magnitudes of the orbital moments; however, for the prototypical FePS$_3$ crystal this was not the case, and since giant orbital moments arise from the local ligand environment, the long-range magnetic order should not play a major role on the magnitude of the orbital moments.
+For both collinear and non-collinear DFT calculation, the local orbital moments were calculated with the projector augmented-wave atom-centered approximation (PAW-ACA) \cite{ovesen2024orbital}.
 All calculations were performed using a plane wave basis with a cutoff energy of 800 eV and a $k$-point density of at least 12 Å.